 Life is full of squats, and by practicing squats with good form in the gym, you’ll be able to squat with good form in daily life activities and chores for years to come.

 I’ve had many people ask why they should bother with lunges at all.
-“I already do lots of squats to strengthen my legs.
+“I already do squats to strengthen my legs.
 Why do I need to lunge too?”